-Panel Layout View(charts/graphs)
+Panel Layout View(charts/tables)

-When you are in the data finder page (see above), select either the Analyze button or double-click on a session/study to view the data in charts and graphs as displayed in Figure 5-7.
-The measurements and parameters will be displayed in charts and graphs which may be customized for analysis and/or reporting purposes.
+When you are in the data finder page (see above), select either the Analyze button or double-click on a session/study to view the data in charts and tables as displayed in Figure 5-6.
+The measurements and parameters will be displayed in charts and tables which may be customized for analysis and/or reporting purposes.

-- 1. In the panel layout view page, it is divided into Work Items (see 1), Add panel (see 2), Arrange Panels (see 3) and data panels (see 4). - Work items (1)-select either the session or study (in order to view appropriate measurement/parameter data). - Add panel (2)-double-click on a chart/table type and it will appear as a panel on your screen. - Arrange panels (3)-displays the order of the sessions/studies displayed in the panel section of your screen. - Data Panels (4)-used to view your measurement and/or parameters from your study.
-Note: use the menu bar icons and/or configure icon to customize parameters.
+- 1. Panel Layout View is divided into Work Items (see 1), Add Panel (see 2), and Arrange Panels (see 3) palettes, as well as data panels (see 4). - Work items (1)-select either the session or study (in order to view appropriate measurement/parameter data). - Add panel (2)-double-click on a chart/table type and it will appear as a panel on your screen. - Arrange panels (3)-displays the order of the charts/tables which appear in the panel layout.
+Also, when a chart/table is selected in the arrange panels palette, the associated data panel is selected.
+The resize handles are applied and the panel is brought into view.
+(This is very useful when several panels are displayed.)
+To delete a panel, click on a chart/table and press delete from your keyboard. - Data Panels (4)-used to view your measurement and/or parameters from your study.

+NOTE: Use the toolbar bar icons and/or configure button to customize parameters.